Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

-Every day during the 1920s nomination letters were received at the Woolworth's headquarters in London, suggesting a town where the chain should open.
+Every day during the 1920s nomination letters were received at Woolworth's headquarters in London, suggesting a town where the chain should open.
 Company bosses were keen to oblige and accelerated their expansion plans.
 They set ambitious targets for their teams of Construction Workers and paid generous bonus if they were achieved.

 Like a well-oiled machine, the in-house gangs of bricklayers, plasterers, carpenters, plumbers, electricians, painters and shopfitters could transform a brown-field site into a new F. W. Woolworth store in under seven weeks.
 Most builds followed the same basic design, adapted to suit the site.
 But sometimes the Architects expected something altogether more elaborate, to blend in with the streetscapes of historic towns and cities.
 On this page we show some of the finer stores opened during the Roaring Twenties.